plkumjorn/FIND/README.md

 ||Amazon Music|2| - / - / 8302|
 ||Amazon Mixed|2| - / - / 100000|

-Additionally, we will share the trained models, word clouds, and annotations from MTurk of our experiments in the paper soon to enable
+Additionally, we will share the trained models, word clouds, and their annotations of the experiments in the paper soon to enable future comparisons.

 ## Paper